-A pre-adverse action letter is a notice sent to a person applying for credit, employment, a rental, and other important decisions to inform them that information revealed in a consumer report could impact their application.
-Sending the notice ahead of a formal decision gives the applicant a means of disputing information contained in the report, and is a requirement per the Fair Credit Reporting Act (FCRA).
+A pre-adverse action letter is a notice sent to a person applying for credit, employment, rental property, and other financial-related actions to inform them that information revealed in a consumer report could impact their application.
+Sending the notice ahead of a formal decision gives the applicant the ability to dispute information contained in the report, and is a requirement per the Fair Credit Reporting Act (FCRA).

-The notice is relatively simple, and includes the contact information of the applicant, the credit reporting agency that supplied the report, and a summary of the applicant’s rights under the FCRA.
+The notice is relatively simple; it includes the contact information of the applicant, the credit reporting agency that supplied the report, and a summary of the applicant’s rights under the FCRA.

 In addition to the notice and rights summary, the issuer needs to attach the applicant’s full report.